Networks and collaborations

 Those scholars who wish to join the ESN's Asia-Pacific research group (including existing members of the ESN) are invited to submit an application to Madeline Gleeson through the procedure set out in the Call for Applications.
 Scholars based at universities in the Asia-Pacific region are particularly encouraged to apply, although applications from outside the region will also be considered provided the research is relevant to the group's focus.
 Questions about the ESN's Asia-Pacific research group should be directed to Madeline Gleeson at firstname.lastname@example.org.

-Scholars added to the Asia-Pacific research group will automatically become members of the broader ESN.
+Scholars added to the Asia-Pacific or Africa research groups will automatically become members of the broader ESN.

 Legal Centres Teleconference